 During winters, the desert can be treacherously cold at night, the temperature can drop to 10 degrees Celsius (50 degrees Fahrenheit).
 In cities like Marrakesh, you may find yourself sitting around the fireplace at times (with temperatures dropping to 12 – 15 degrees Celsius i.e. 53.6 – 59 degrees Fahrenheit).
 Cloudless sunny blue skies make Marrakesh a magical winter holiday destination.

-Large parts of Morocco consists of mountains: the High Atlas, the Middle Atlas, the Rif mountains and the Anti-Atlas (‘anti’ as in ‘against’: this mountain range lies against the other Atlases).
-And in those mountains it can be very pleasant in summer.
-Around 25 degrees Celcius (77 degrees Fahrenheit).: a lot more moderate than the heat in the desert and the city, but in winter it can be bitterly cold again.
-The mountains are regularly covered with snow, and last February travelers could not go to the desert … because the mountain roads were blocked by the snow.
-For example, if you want to make a trek through the mountains it is advisable to do this in the summer, while the coast is a great place in the winter.
+Large parts of Morocco are covered by mountains: the High Atlas, the Middle Atlas, the Rif mountains and the Anti-Atlas (‘anti’ as in ‘against’: this mountain range lies against the other Atlases).
+And in those mountains, it can be very pleasant in summer.
+Around 25 degrees Celsius (77 degrees Fahrenheit): a lot more moderate than the heat in the desert and the city.

+When planning a vacation to Morocco, you need to take into account the weather.
+Spring and autumn are the most popular seasons to travel through Morocco, so that is the peak season.
+For example, if you want to make a trek through the mountains it is advisable to do this in the summer, while the coast is a great place in winter.

 So, if you ask me – is it hot or cold in Morocco?
 I’ll just say – Morocco is one of the few places where you can go for a camel ride in the hot desert on one day and be skiing on snow-clad mountain slopes the next!